sujaldev/college/src/sem1/llb/assignment2.md

 Article 1 of the Indian Constitution describes India as a "Union of States".
 This is because the Indian Union was not formed as a result of an agreement between the states and the states are not provided the right to secede from the federation.

+---

+<h4>Q4) Give own arguments in support and against the statement while explaining the various powers and functions of the
+President.
+"If the office of president has no real power why not just abolish the post of president in India"</h4>

+India is a parliamentary form of democracy, in which the head of the government is the Prime Minister, while the President is the head of the state.
+Bhimrao Ambedkar during the consistent assembly of India remarked that the President represents the nation but does not rule the nation, serving as a symbol of the nation and as a ceremonial device on a seal through which the nation's decision are made known.
+But many have noted that the office of President does not have any real power and so the post of President of India should be abolished, some of the reasons as to why the post of the President should not be abolished are:

+1. The President serves as a check for the legislative branch as no bill can be passed without his approval.
+The President can also reject a bill if he feels that a bill violates the constitution.
+2. The President summons both the house of the Parliament (Lok Sabha and Rajya Sabha) and prorogues them, he can also dissolve the Lok Sabha.
+3. The President appoints the Chief Justice of India and Supreme Court and High Court judges.
+4. The President possesses pardoning power, allowing him the to grant pardon against punishment for an offence against union law, punishment by a martial court, or death sentence.
+5. International Treaties and agreements that are approved by the Parliament are negotiated and concluded in his name.

+Reasons to abolish the post of the President in India:

+1. The President merely serves as a ceremonial symbol, the real power resides with the head of the government.
+2. During the review process for passing a bill, the President can send the bill back for reconsideration but if the government sends the bill again, then he has to permit the bill.
+3. While the President can make suggestions in the appointment of Chief Justice of India, the actual decision-making process is in control of the Supreme Court judges.
+4. The President can only issue the removal order of Supreme Court judge only after the address of the Parliament.
+5. Requiring the approval of the President on every bill makes law-making increase the delay in the law-making process of India.